ultimate-comparisons/ultimate-IoT-platform-comparison/comparison-elements/RMP.md

 # MBP

-The Multi-purpose Binding and Provisioning Platform (MBP), formerly known as Resource Management Platform (RMP), is a prototypical implementation for automated sensor registration, binding and sensor data provisioning [@Hirmer2016_RMP].
+The MBP, formerly known as RMP, is a prototypical implementation for automated sensor registration, binding and sensor data provisioning [@Hirmer2016_RMP].

 ## Support of heterogeneous devices
 - Yes